 - If your dog has dark nails, cut very thin cuttings from the end as it is easy to accidentally damage the “quick” or soft part of the nail.
 If you see a black dot in the center of his nail, you’ve done the fast and should stop trimming immediately.

-- Again, your vet can help you figure out how much nail to remove.
+- Again, your vet can help you figure out how many nails to remove.

 White dog nails